 What is this?

-This exciting workshop provided the opportunity for young females to gain insight into Facebook.
+This exciting workshop provided the opportunity for young women to gain insight into Facebook.
 In an ever-competitive world individuals seek to understand how they can stand out of the crowd especially when applying for top tech companies.

-Students from London, Kent and Oxford were introduced to Facebook and Instagram and participated in the followingSessions:
+Young women from London, Kent and Oxford were introduced to Facebook and Instagram and participated in the followingSessions:

 1 – Marketing & Advertising